Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 However, the agreement introduces relevant adjustments:

-Exclusion of certain printed products (such as some books or graphic materials) considered low risk.
+• Exclusion of certain printed products (such as some books or graphic materials) considered low risk.

-The timeline is also adjusted differently:
+The timeline is adjusted in a differentiated way:

 • Application from 30 December 2026 for large and medium operators.